EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Methodology

 \section{Methodology}

 LLMs demonstrate advanced capabilities relevant to scientific tasks, including coding and answering technical questions.
 However, their performance in tackling complex epidemiology scenarios remains limited.
-To address these challenges, we propose a multi-agent framework that emulates a scientific epidemic research laboratory environment, designed to enhance the practical capabilities of LLMs in complex scientific tasks.
-The EpidemIQs framework is organized into four core functional layers that collectively support autonomous research workflows\cite{xi2025rise}: (1) The multi-agent orchestration layer governs the coordination, communication, and cooperation among specialized agents.
-(2) The backbone LLM operates as the central reasoning and decision-making unit .
-(3) The perception layer collects, integrates, and processes heterogeneous data sources, including scientific literature, experimental results, contextual information, and prior knowledge bases.
-(4) The action layer executes tasks derived from the LLM’s output, encompassing activities such as code generation, simulation, modeling, etc.
+To address these challenges, we propose a multi-agent framework that emulates a scientific epidemic research laboratory environment to enhance the practical capabilities of LLMs for complex scientific tasks.
+The EpidemIQs framework is organized into four core functional layers that collectively support autonomous workflow\cite{xi2025rise}: (i) The multi-agent orchestration layer . (ii) The backbone LLM . (iii) The perception layer . (iv) The action layer executes tasks derived from the LLM’s output, encompassing activities such as code generation, simulation, modeling, etc.\\ Figure~\ref{fig:MMMA} illustrates how these layers interact to support an end-to-end workflow.
+The orchestration layer assigns tasks and synchronizes agent interactions so that different subtasks are handled coherently.
+The perception layer converts diverse inputs into unified semantic representations that can be reasoned over.
+Based on these inputs, the backbone LLM analyzes the evidence, forms hypotheses, and determines the sequence of actions required to address the research question.
+The action layer then autonomously calls appropriate tools, such as stochastic simulators, Retrieval-Augmented Generation (RAG), API calls, and executes them in the correct order.